Rob-Strawley/Migrate2MDAV/README.md

 	 C.) On same device Export policies to Folder- this is saved as a .wfw which can then be imported via SCCM/GPO (testpolicy.wfw)

-3. __Configure GPO's (if devices are not allowed to connect to Internet directly)__(https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/production-deployment?view=o365-worldwide)
+3.__Configure GPO's (if devices are not allowed to connect to Internet directly)__(https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/production-deployment?view=o365-worldwide)

     A.) Administrative Templates > Windows Components > Data Collection and Preview Builds > Configure Authenticated Proxy usage for the Connected User Experience and Telemetry Service; Set it to Enabled and select Disable Authenticated Proxy usage